Queen Elizabeth Announces 2022 Platinum Jubilee Plans

 Two big events will include the Derby at Epsom Downs, a horse race which will be attended by the queen and members of the royal family, as well as the Platinum Party at the Palace, which is set to bring together "the world's biggest entertainment stars" to celebrate Her Majesty's reign.

 It's been a difficult few years for the royal family.
 Both Prince Charles and Prince William contracted the COVID-19 virus in 2020.
 Prince Harry and his wife, Meghan Markle, stepped down as senior members of the royal family and have publicly been at-odds with the establishment after relocating to Montecito, California.
-And this past April, Queen Elizabeth's husband, Prince Philip died at the age of 99.
+And this past April, Queen Elizabeth's husband, Prince Philip, died at the age of 99.
 But in recent months there have also been causes for celebration.
-Her Majesty celebrated her 95th birthday in April, and she as well as Prince Charles, Camilla the Duchess of Cornwall, Prince William and his wife, Kate Middleton, have publicly received the COVID-19 vaccination.
+Her Majesty celebrated her 95th birthday in April, and she as well as Prince Charles and his wife, Camilla, Prince William and his wife, Kate Middleton, have publicly received the COVID-19 vaccination.

 RELATED CONTENT: